 - Assemblies on the topic, with invited visitor speakers from Anti-Bullying groups or the NSPCC for example. - Class assemblies and/or PSHE lessons on the topic. - Role play/drama style activities to help children understand what bullying night look like and way of dealing with this. - Leaflets and posters displayed around the school.
-(Including E-Safety posters) - Other activities, competitions to promote the issue of bullying and
+(Including E-Safety posters) - Other activities, competitions to promote the issue of bullying such as Anti Bullying Week.